Biden administration considering Richard Cordray for the Fed’s top banking cop

 Cordray also has experience navigating tricky political waters.
 He was appointed to lead the CFPB by President Barack Obama in the aftermath of the Great Recession to regulate lenders and companies involved in consumer finance.
-At the time, his nomination was contested for months because of GOP opposition to the structure of the bureau’s leadership.
+His nomination was contested for months because of Republican opposition to the structure of the bureau’s leadership.

-Reached by phone on Tuesday, Cordray declined to comment.
-Cordray left the CFPB when the Trump administration came to office.
-He is also the former attorney general of Ohio.
+Reached by phone Tuesday, Cordray declined to comment.
+Cordray left the CFPB when the Trump administration came into office.
+He is also a former attorney general of Ohio.

-While much anticipation has revolved around the renomination of Jerome H. Powell for another term as Fed chair, Democrats and left-leaning economists have been particularly concerned about President Biden’s choice to become the Fed’s top banking cop — formally known as the vice chair for supervision — given the job’s vast authority over the banking sector.
+Though much anticipation revolved around the nomination of Jerome H. Powell for another term as Fed chair, Democrats and left-leaning economists have been particularly concerned about President Biden’s choice to become the Fed’s top banking cop — formally known as the vice chair for supervision — given the job’s vast authority over the banking sector.

 President Donald Trump’s pick for the role, Randal Quarles, was criticized by left-leaning economists and lawmakers for gradually easing restrictions on Wall Street that were put in place after the Great Recession.
 The job has been vacant since October, with many Fed watchers frustrated that the White House hasn’t moved faster to name a nominee.